 1.21 To support the protection afforded to the New Forest as a nationally designated landscape, the Authority has a dedicated Planning Enforcement Team to ensure unauthorised development is not harmful to the National Park, its special qualities and to protect the amenities of residents.
-In accordance with paragraph 207 of the NPPF the Authority has adopted a Local Enforcement Plan (adopted 2013) that sets out the Authority's policy and procedures for enforcing planning control in the National Park.
+In accordance with the NPPF the Authority has adopted a Local Enforcement Plan (adopted 2013) that sets out the policy and procedures for enforcing planning control in the National Park.